 The main functions of peritoneal dialysis are to:

 Dialysis may be used short term to allow your kidneys to rest and heal.
 If the kidney damage is permanent, dialysis will be needed for the rest of your life.
 It can improve the quality and length of life in people with severe kidney disease.

-It may not be appropriate for all.
-People with obesity or previous surgery on abdomen may not be able to use this dialysis method.
+People with obesity or previous surgery in the belly area may not be able to use this type of dialysis.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

-A small, soft tube about 24 inches long will be placed in the abdomen.
+A small, soft tube about 24 inches long will be placed in the belly.
 One part of the tube will remain outside of the body.
-It may need to be placed 10-14 days before it can be used.
-This tube will remain there permanently.
+It may need to be placed 10 to 14 days before it can be used.
 It will need regular care to decrease the risk of infection.

 A solution, called a dialysate, is passed through your tube.
-It will remain in the abdomen for the next few hours.
+It will remain in the belly wall for the next few hours.

-The lining of the abdomen has many tiny blood vessels.
+The lining of the belly has many tiny blood vessels.
 The solution sits next to these blood vessels.
-Fluid, waste, and chemicals can move from these blood vessels into the solution.
-The solution will be drained with waste and others after several hours.
+Fluid, waste, and chemicals can move from the blood vessels into the solution.
+After several hours, the solution will be drained through the tube.
+It will take waste from the blood with it.
 New solution may then be added to repeat the process.